-Five inpatient units provide unique interventions throughout each individual’s journey of recovery, including different levels of security and privileges which balance autonomy and manage risk.
+Five inpatient units provide unique interventions throughout each individual’s journey of recovery, and help to balance autonomy and manage risk.

 The program's mission is to enable persons with mental health disorders who have been in conflict with the law to improve functioning so they may be successful in the community.

 Through longer-term treatment, individuals receive the supports necessary to ensure the safety and security of themselves, staff members and the public at large.